a-b-street/abstreet/docs/design/notes/code.md

 - something above this layer takes some constraints to spawn things, uses RNG to populate unfilled things, and then calls spawn layer.
 - this is called by interactive UI and tests and scenario (which is a more succinct description of lots of these commands)

+Actually, get rid of the deferred nature of the spawn layer for now. pass it (almost) fully-specified stuff to do and let it parallelize.
+Trip layer can't precompute paths because start is unknown.
+Could be hard to batch there.

 ## IDs

 Should LaneID have LaneType bundled in for convenience?
 CarID and VehicleType?